Lesson Plan Contest—Imagine Arizona

 About the Contest

-The contest objective is to construct a multi-day lesson plan unit that incorporates content from The Arizona Experience.
+Construct a multi-day lesson plan unit that incorporates content from The Arizona Experience.

 Material developed for the contest should accommodate state education standards, include two content areas (e.g., English language arts and biology), and result in a lesson plan unit deployed in the classroom over three to seven days.
 Teams are urged to adopt a cross-disciplinary approach leading to a broader, multi-dimensional lesson plan